Codeception/Codeception/docs/07-AdvancedUsage.md

 ?>
 ```

-As you see, Cest class have no parents like `\Codeception\TestCase\Test` or `PHPUnit_Framework_TestCase`.
+As you see, Cest class have no parents like `\Codeception\Test\Unit` or `PHPUnit_Framework_TestCase`.
 This is done intentionally.
 It allows you to extend class with common behaviors and workarounds that may be used in child classes.
 But don't forget to make these methods `protected` so they won't be executed as tests.

 Also you can define `_failed` method in Cest class which will be called if test finishes with `error` or fails.

+## Examples

 ## Dependency Injection